 We inspire our pupils to use a wide range of media including ICT, paint, textiles, printing, graphics, digital photography, clay and 3 dimensional media.
 We support our pupils to achieve well through providing a grounded knowledge of art history and the work of designers.
 We want our pupils to become creative thinkers.
 Art is a visual language and we empower each pupil to think, organise and plan ideas for themselves; art can be complex, profound, serious or humorous and we believe that it provides a framework for growth and is a vehicle for self-expression and creative thinking.

-- Year 5 Art Curriculum plan
+- Year 5 Art Curriculum Plan

-- Year 6 Art Curriculum plan
+- Year 6 Art Curriculum Plan

-- Year 7 Art Curriculum plan
+- Year 7 Art Curriculum Map

-- Year 8 Art Curriculum plan
+- Year 8 Art Curriculum Plan

 Computing is taught as a dedicated subject across all year groups, in line with the National Curriculum.